 Connect with local pest control professionals near you.

-There are a number of crazy ways to remove ticks on the internet that not effective – and can actually be dangerous.
+There are many ways to remove ticks on the internet that are not effective, and can even be dangerous.

-So, if you find a tick you should simply remove it as quickly as possible with a pair of tweezers.
+If you find a tick, you should simply remove it as quickly as possible with a pair of tweezers.

-• Tuck your pants into your socks – this makes it harder for ticks to actually get to your skin, especially if your socks are tight.
-While some people suggest that light-colored socks will make it easier to find ticks, there have been some preliminary studies that light-colored clothing actually attracts more ticks!
+Tuck your pants into your socks — this makes it harder for ticks to get to your skin, especially if your socks are tight.
+While some people suggest that light-colored socks will make it easier to find ticks, there have been some preliminary studies that light-colored clothing attracts more ticks.
 So, worry less about the color of your clothes and more about regularly checking for ticks.

-• Consider carrying a small container full of rubbing alcohol – if you find a tick, you can throw it into this container to quickly kill it and ensure that it can’t bite anyone else.
+Consider carrying a small container full of rubbing alcohol — if you find a tick, you can throw it into this container to quickly kill it and make sure that it can’t bite anyone else.
 Something like an old small spice jar can work well for this purpose.

 Editorial Contributors